ameletto/mybots2/README.md

 # mybots
-the world where my xenobots will live in
+this is the world where my xenobots will live in